AngelMunoz/flask-minimal-skeleton/README.md

 ```

 if you intend to publish this repo else were remember to put `.env` file outside github I left it here for *completeness*

+# Client
+This sample also Includes an [Aurelia] Frontend, if you are not going to use it you may delete it.
+the aurelia sample is made of the aurelia-cli webpack template, it spits out app.js and vendor.js
+file to the `app/client` (it is taken as a static folder in `app/__init__.py`) and the `index.ejs`
+to `app/templates/index.html`, so if you want to switch to another frontend you can just
+spit the bundles and index files in those paths.

+for the Client compilation just run `au build --watch` with your flask server running, you won't have
+hot reload but an <kbd>F5</kbd> should reflect your changes.
+I didn't include anything fancy besides [Bulma], so you still have to implement proper Auth state
+management.
+While `sign up` and `log in` views work as intended, you still need to ensure
+the `views` and `access_token` are correctly protected, this template should give you a start.